rtmigo/lambdarado_py/README.md

 import lambdarado import start

 def get_app():
-  # this method must return WSGI app, e.g. Flask
+  # this function must return WSGI app, e.g. Flask
   from my_app_module import app
   return app

 start(get_app)
 ```

-When starting the Lambda function instance the `main.py` will be imported
+When starting the Lambda function instance, the `get_app` method will run *once*,
-*twice*, but the `get_app` method will only run *once*.
-If the creation of
-the `app` object is resource intensive, make sure that it only happens when `get_app` is called.
+but the `main.py` module will be imported *twice*.
+Make sure that the app is only created
+when `get_app` is called, not when `main.py` is imported.

+In other words, simply running `python3 main.py` without calling `start` should
+NOT do anything heavy and probably should not even declare or import the `app`.

 # Run